zapier/visual-builder/docs/_embed/quick-account-creation.md

 # Support Quick Account Creation

 Quick Account Creation is a seamless, accelerated sign-up feature allowing first time Zapier users to skip the standard sign-up procedure and onboarding survey.
-Enabling Quick Account Creation as part of a your embed tool code helps provide a more frictionless experience for end users.
+Enabling Quick Account Creation as part of your embed tool code helps provide a more frictionless experience for end users.

 Instead of being directed to a sign-up screen, users are presented with a consent page to connect to Zapier, then proceed to the Zap editor if consented.
 If an existing Zapier account under the email does not exist, users will receive an email prompting them to finish setting up their account.
 This allows users to dive directly into the Zap editor to accomplish the task at hand efficiently and without context switching.

-Prerequisites:
+## Prerequisites

 - New or existing implementation of the [Full Zapier Experience](https://platform.zapier.com/embed/full-zapier-experience), [Zap templates element](https://platform.zapier.com/embed/zap-templates), or [Partner API](https://platform.zapier.com/embed/partner-api).
 - Access to your user’s first name, last name, and email on the page supporting Quick Account Creation.

-To add support for Quick Account Creation:
+## To add support for Quick Account Creation

 1. Go to the [generator tool](https://zapier.com/partner/solutions/plug-and-play) for either the Full Zapier Experience or [Zap templates element](https://platform.zapier.com/embed/zap-templates).
 2. Customize the visual design and features of the embed solution of choice.
 3. Generate the embed code in HTML, Vanilla JS, React, Angular, or Vue.js.
 4. Replace the placeholder values set to `client-id`, `sign-up-email`, `sign-up-first-name`, and `sign-up-last-name` in the code **Body**.
-All four values are required for user account creation.
+All four values are required for Quick Account Creation.
 5. Embed both the **Head** and **Body** code on your product's page.

 You can embed the Full Zapier Experience and Zap templates element, or utilize the Partner API without support for Quick Account Creation.
 If the four required fields aren’t provided, the embed will use the default behaviour redirecting users to Zapier's signup page from your product's page.